-Apps (for Macs running Sierra only)
+Apps (for Macs running Sierra or High Sierra)

-Consolation – a log browser for macOS Sierra
+Consolation – a log browser for macOS Sierra and High Sierra

 Consolation provides an accessible but powerful way to browse, search, and analyse entries in the new log system which have already been captured.
 This is not supported by Apple’s Console app.
 If you want to check that Time Machine backups have been made on time and without error, or get to the bottom of startup, extension, or many other problems, Consolation is the only practical tool to use.
 Version 2.3 improves generation of search predicates, works either with the live system log, or with saved logarchives, and can create logarchives.
-It also gives full access to logarchives captured from other Macs (running Sierra), iOS devices (10.10 and later), watchOS and tvOS with the unified log.
+It also gives full access to logarchives captured from other Macs (running Sierra or High Sierra), iOS devices (10.10 and later), watchOS and tvOS with the unified log.
 Must be run as an admin user.
 Includes detailed and up-to-date 8 MB Help book with tutorials and unique reference content.

 RunConsolation – runs Consolation2 as root to enable log browsing when in normal user mode